gromacs/gromacs/docs/reference-manual/references.rst

 .. _reflaio2002escaping:

-:sup:`140` A. Laio and M. Parrinello, “Escaping free-energy minima,” *Proceedings of the National Academy of Sciences*, **99** [20] 12562–12566 (2002).
+:sup:`140` A. Laio and M. Parrinello, "Escaping free-energy minima," *Proceedings of the National Academy of Sciences*, **99** [20] 12562–12566 (2002).